The KPZ equation and the directed landscape: Introduction

 For $t=1$ and $s=0$ fixed, we call the marginal $\mathfrak{H}^T( 0,x ; 1,y )$ the \textbf{scaled KPZ sheet} and denote it by

-Note that from \eqref{def:KPZ_sheet}, $\mathfrak{H}^T $ can be expressed in terms of the KPZ sheet $\mathcal{H}^T$ as
+Note that from \eqref{def:KPZ_sheet}, $\mathfrak{h}^T $ can be expressed in terms of the KPZ sheet $\mathbcalboondox{h}^T$ as

 It is conjectured that the KPZ fixed point describes the large-time behavior of solutions to the KPZ equation \eqref{eq:KPZ}.
 In \cite{ACQ}, Amir, Corwin and Quastel gave strong evidence for this conjecture and proved that $\mathfrak{H}^T(0,0;1,0)$ converges to the Tracy-Widom law.
 Equivalently, using the notation introduced above, they showed that $\mathfrak{H}^T(0,0;1,0)$ converges in distribution to $\mathcal{L}(0,0;1,0)$.
+See contemporary physics work in \cite{Calabrese_2010,Dotsenko_2010,SS}.
 Recently, a breakthrough was made by two groups, Quastel-Sarkar \cite{QS} and Vir\'{a}g \cite{V}.
-The authors independently proved that $\mathfrak{H}^T(0,0;1,y)$, as a random function on $\mathbb{R}$, converges in distribution to $\mathcal{L}(0,0;1,y)$.
-We remark that in \cite{QS} and \cite{V}, the convergence can be shown for a large class of initial data.
+The authors independently proved that $\mathfrak{H}^T(0,0;t,y)$, as a random function on $\mathbb{R}$, converges in distribution to $\mathcal{L}(0,0;t,y)$.

+In this paper, we establish the convergence of $\mathfrak{H}^T(s,x;t,y)$ to $\mathcal{L}(s,x;t,y)$ as a four-parameter process in the locally uniform topology.
+This allows us to provide an independent proof for the convergence of the KPZ equation to the KPZ fixed point for general initial conditions.
+We also establish the joint convergence to the KPZ fixed point in the locally uniform topology for multiple initial conditions.

-In this paper, we establish the convergence of $\mathfrak{H}^T(s,x;t,y)$ to $\mathcal{L}(s,x;t,y)$ as a four-parameter process and this is the content of Theorem~\ref{thm:KPZtoLandscape}.
-Before stating the theorem, we note that for a topological space $\mathcal{T}$, we always equip $C(\mathcal{T},\mathbb{R})$, the collection of continuous functions on $\mathcal{T}$, with the topology of uniform convergence on compact subsets.
+Before stating our main results, we note that for a topological space $\mathcal{T}$, we always equip $C(\mathcal{T},\mathbb{R})$, the collection of continuous functions on $\mathcal{T}$, with the topology of uniform convergence on compact subsets.